mfitchen/mf-blog/README.md

-*Required*: Using Sass, create a blog page template. | -- *Required*: Include styles for navigation, individual posts, and comments. | -- *Objective*: Stylesheets are organized using partials and easy to understand. | -- *Objective*: Nesting is no more than four levels deep. | -- *Objective*: Variables are used effectively. | -- *Objectives*: At least one use of a Sass color function. | -- *Objectives*: At least one use of ``@extend``. | --
+*Required*: Using Sass, create a blog page template. | -- *Required*: Include styles for navigation, individual posts, and comments. | -- *Objective*: Stylesheets are organized using partials and easy to understand. | -- *Objective*: Nesting is no more than four levels deep. | X *Objective*: Variables are used effectively. | -- *Objectives*: At least one use of a Sass color function. | -- *Objectives*: At least one use of ``@extend``. | --